duyluonglc/lucid-mongo/README.md

 5. Migrations
 6. Factories and Seeds

-Lucid-mongo version 2.0 now can be used as standalone or used with AdonisJS You can learn more about AdonisJS and all of its awesomeness on http://adonisjs.com :evergreen_tree:
+Lucid-mongo can be used as standalone or used with AdonisJS.
+You can learn more about AdonisJS and all of its awesomeness on http://adonisjs.com :evergreen_tree:

 You can see example with AdonisJS framework here [adonis-mongodb-boilerplate](https://github.com/duyluonglc/adonis-mongodb-boilerplate)